 “Three!” the crowd roared.
 “Two!
 One!”

 “Here we go!”
-Samantha shouted, Perse unleashing a powerful sound as Maggie hit the drums.
+Samantha shouted, Perse unleashing a powerful sound as Kari hit the drums.

 And the crowd just went wild.